-When traveling, deciding on what and then where to eat is when my girlfriend and I argue.
-I appreciate I’m fortunate enough to travel half-way across the world to experience another country and culture, which means I’ll drink the €3 half-litre of house wine and she’ll splurge and drink €10 Aperol Spritzers.
+When traveling, deciding on what and where to eat is where me and my girlfriend disagree.
+I feel fortunate to travel half-way across the world to experience another country and culture, and I’m okay drinking the €3 half-litre of house wine.
+She’ll splurge and drink €10 Aperol Spritzers.

-I get it – we’re in another country, on vacation from our extremely busy and demanding lives, we should treat ourselves.
+I get it.
+We’re in another country and on vacation from our extremely busy and demanding lives, we should treat ourselves.
 So we compromise on having two splurge meals: In Positano at Da Vincenzo and in Rome at Taverna Trilussa (both ran us about €80 or $100).

 When we weren’t dropping €80 on super-romantic restaurants with black-vested waiters we were eating and drinking well by using these tricks: